Keto meat pie

-- Fry onion and garlic in butter or olive oil over medium heat for a few minutes, until the onion is soft.
-Add the ground beef and keep frying.
-Add oregano or basil and add salt and pepper to taste.
+- Fry onion and garlic in butter or olive oil over medium heat for a few minutes, until onion is soft.
+Add ground beef and keep frying.
+Add oregano or basil.
+Salt and pepper to taste.

-- Add tomato paste, pesto or ajvar relish – use what you have on hand.
+- Add tomato paste or ajvar relish.
 Add water.
 Lower the heat and let simmer for at least 20 minutes.
 While the meat simmers, make the dough for the crust.

-- Mix all the dough ingredients in a food processor for a few minutes until the dough turns into a ball.
+- Mix all the crust ingredients in a food processor for a few minutes until the dough turns into a ball.
 If you don't have a food processor, you can mix by hand with a fork.

-- Place a round piece of parchment paper in a well-greased springform pan or deep-dish pie pan — 9-10 inches in diameter — to make it easier to remove the pie when it's done.
+- Place a round piece of parchment paper in a well-greased springform pan or deep-dish pie pan — 9-10 inches (23-25 cm) in diameter — to make it easier to remove the pie when it's done.
 Spread the dough in the pan and up along the sides.
 Use a spatula or well-greased fingers.
 Once the crust is shaped to the pan, prick the bottom of the crust with a fork.

 - Pre-bake the crust for 10-15 minutes.
-Take it out of the oven and place the meat in the crust.
+Remove from the oven and place the meat in the crust.
 Mix cottage cheese and shredded cheese together, and layer on top of the pie.